Back to Scripture Treasury

 2. Acts 19:1-6 and Hebrews 6:1-2 in relation to the apostolic laying on of hands.

-3. Roman Catechism and consistent Catholic teaching on Confirmation.
+3. Roman Catechism and the Council of Trent on Confirmation.

 4. Traditional doctrine on strengthening and the gifts of the Holy Ghost.